-Payment for Shares must be received by the Depositary net of all bank charges in the reference currency of the relevant Class of Shares (US\$ for Shares denominated in US\$, EUR for Shares denominated in Euro, GBP for Shares denominated in GBP, NOK for Shares denominated in NOK, DKK for Shares denominated in DKK, SEK for Shares denominated in SEK, CHF for Shares denominated in CHF, JPY for Shares denominated in JPY, AUD for Shares denominated in AUD, CAD for Shares denominated in CAD, MXN for Shares denominated in MXN, USD for Shares of the BRL Class, HKD for Shares denominated in HKD and SGD for Shares denominated in SGD not later than three Business Days after the Valuation Day upon which the net asset value for the allotment of such Shares is determined.
+Unless otherwise specified in the "Sub-Funds Appendix" for any Sub-Fund, payment for Shares must be received by the Depositary net of all bank charges in the reference currency of the relevant Class of Shares (US\$ for Shares denominated in US\$, EUR for Shares denominated in Euro, GBP for Shares denominated in GBP, NOK for Shares denominated in NOK, DKK for Shares denominated in DKK, SEK for Shares denominated in SEK, CHF for Shares denominated in CHF, JPY for Shares denominated in JPY, AUD for Shares denominated in AUD, CAD for Shares denominated in CAD, MXN for Shares denominated in MXN, USD for Shares of the BRL Class, HKD for Shares denominated in HKD and SGD for Shares denominated in SGD not later than three Business Days after the relevant Valuation Day upon which the net asset value for the allotment of such Shares is determined or such later time as the Management Company may determine.
 The Management Company reserves the right to claim interest for late payment.
 A subscription for Retail Shares (including Z Shares) made by a retail investor shall not be processed by the Administrator until such time as it has received evidence of payment for such Shares.

-The Fund may from time to time accept subscriptions for Shares against contribution in kind of securities or other assets which could be acquired by the relevant Sub-Fund pursuant to its investment policies and restrictions.
+Unless otherwise specified in the "Sub-Funds Appendix" for any Sub-Fund, the Fund may from time to time accept subscriptions for Shares against contribution in kind of securities or other assets which could be acquired by the relevant Sub-Fund pursuant to its investment policies and restrictions.
 Any such contribution in kind will be valued in the Auditors' report drawn up in accordance with the requirements of Luxembourg law, such report to be at the cost of the relevant investor.
 When an investor makes an application including a contribution in kind, he/she is required to send in all supporting documentation requested by the Administrator and/or the Management Company, including the Auditors' report and fully completed application for Shares, to the Administrator not later than 13.00 CET ten Business Days prior to the relevant Valuation Day.